 What to Expect

-Don’t miss the opening ceremony, where Christkind, a golden-haired angel, welcomes the season with a heartfelt prologue.
-Every two years, a local teenager is elected to play the role, and she appears regularly throughout the season at the market and at local schools and hospitals.
+The opening ceremony is the one thing worth planning around.
+The Christkind, a golden-haired angel, delivers the prologue from the balcony of the Frauenkirche.
+Every two years a local teenager is elected to the role, and she appears through the season at the market, at schools and at hospitals.

 Things to do header.